California State Income Tax 2026

 $250,000 income

-Single filer, standard deduction ($5,202).
+Single filer, 2025 tax year, standard deduction ($5,706), FTB Schedule X. Marginal bracket is the rate on the last dollar of taxable income after the deduction.
 Does not include federal tax, Social Security, or Medicare.

 Local Income Tax in California